The best Amazon Prime Day deals 2020

 Samsung Galaxy Note 20 Ultra 5G:

-The Samsung Galaxy Note 20 Ultra is still fairly new to the market, but that's not stopping Amazon dropping its price by £84 ahead of Prime Day.
-Grab this 5G model with 256GB of storage space for £1,095 this week.
+The Samsung Galaxy Note 20 Ultra is still fairly new to the market, but that's not stopping Amazon dropping its price by £89 for Prime Day.
+Grab this 5G model with 256GB of storage space for £1,090 this week.

 Samsung Galaxy S20: at Amazon | SIM-free |